Gutenberg Sci-Fi 6

 Not the most famous of 50’s writers, but successful, Murray Leinster wrote by the yard.
 For anybody.
 To give you some idea, he turned out more than sixty novels, and that was before you count the articles, short stories, play scripts, and more.
 Interestingly, although his writing career pre‐dates the commerce of science fiction, he seemed to like the form—he was not a dabbler or evangelist.

 I plucked from the barrel, The Pirates of Ersatz.
 The book is an adventure story in outer space.
 It doesn’t have the sharps of Harry Harrison, or the outlandish fantasy some of these novels can create.
 But it makes up for that with an even‐handed approach to society—the worlds the protagonist crosses vex him.
 And there is a practicality to the inter‐planetary setting that is thoughtful and maybe original—struggles with equipment and communication, opportunities and setbacks—what might it be like to skim the atmosphere of a planet in a spacecraft?—none of which you will find elsewhere.
 It’s ‘Biggles in Space’ and I have a place for that.
+The Ambulance Made Two Trips is from later.
+The good title delivers an amusing, non‐SciFi mystery from the start—a Police detective at odds with unexpected parcel deliveries—as it plows into an unlikely but interesting resolution on a psychic anti‐weapon, while delivering amusing small‐scale scenes.

 Project Gutenberg lists forty‐one works by Murray Leinster, many of them novels, none of which have heavy downloads.
 It is an academic mystery—who is doing this work?
 Anyway, there is a load of it, though I can’t vouch for the others.